qalle2/nes-quantum-disassembly/README.md

 Same as above but animated by me at 5 fps in order 1, 2, 3, 2.

 ![](unused/moon.png)
 An unused small crescent moon in the first half.
-Here, colored the same as the big crescent moon used in the 8th part of the demo.
+See "a hidden crescent moon" above.

 ![](unused/asteroids.png)
 Unused big asteroids (fireballs?) in the first half.
 Here, colored the same as the small asteroids/fireballs used in the 8th part of the demo.